AdaptableTools/example-adaptable-nocode-aggrid/README.md

 ## Code

-"nocode" means that you don't have to pre-design adn configure your columns, or know the grid layout ahead-of-time.
+"nocode" means that you don't have to pre-design and configure your columns, or know the grid layout ahead-of-time.

 You do have to write some code to get this up and running, but minimal - you can find it in [src/index.ts](./src/index.ts)

-## Licences
+## Documentation & Demos

-An AdapTable Licence provides access to all product features as well as quarterly updates and enhancements through the lifetime of the licence, comprehensive support, and access to all 3rd party libraries.

-Licences can be purchased individually, for a team, for an organisation or for integration into software for onward sale.

-We can make a Trial Licence available for a short period of time to allow you to try out AdapTable for yourself.

-Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.
+Full details of how to install and use the No Code plugin, together with many demos, can be found at [AdapTable No Code Documentation](https://docs.adaptabletools.com/guide/handbook-no-code)

 ## Help

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).

-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable.

-## Demo
+## Other AdapTable Resources

-To see AdapTable in action visit our [Demo Site](https://www.adaptabletools.com/demos) which contains a few larger demos.

-## More Information

 General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)

 ## Support
 For all support enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com) or [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).

+## Licences

+Information on AdapTable Licences can be found at [Licensing AdapTable for AG Grid](https://docs.adaptabletools.com/guide/licensing).